cicada-lang/cicada-solo/docs/manual/univalent/univalent-axiom.md

 ```

 The identity function `id(X)` should not be confused with the identity type `Id(X)`.
-Now we use `J` a second time to define a function
+Now we use `id_ind` a second time to define a function

 ```cicada
 function id_to_equivalent(X: Type, Y: Type, p: Id(Type, X, Y)): Equivalent(X, Y) {